Last Updated on

 The large quantity of milk also causes the stomach to stretch beyond its usual capacity to house the food within it.
 As a result, the extra milk can find its way back into the baby’s mouth in the form of repeated regurgitation.
 If a child has swallowed milk speedily, he also intakes a lot of air along with it.
 In such a case, a burp can morph into a belch and throw up some milk along with it.

-Signs That Mom is Overfeeding The Infant
+Signs That You Are Overfeeding Your Infant

 A mother’s love can overflow in case of her child quite easily, leading her to feed him a lot more than he actually needs.
 Infants do show some strong signs in such cases, which are necessary for a mom to be aware of.